 Whatever the choice, for nearly all people who undergo mastectomy, there is little to no sensation on the chest after surgery.
-This means when someone says that a reconstructed breast “feels normal,” they are referring to another person doing the feeling, not the feeling for the person who had surgery.
-Around a third of those who have a mastectomy do not have reconstruction, and there has been a recent swell in activism around destigmatizing this choice.
+This means when someone says that a reconstructed breast “feels normal,” they are referring to how it feels to the hand that is touching the breast, not the sensation of the breast itself.

-Most of the time, the surgeon will want to remove and examine some lymph nodes to figure out if and how far the breast cancer may have spread.
-Removing cancerous lymph nodes does not help patients live longer and comes with a significant risk of lymphedema, a painful and disabling condition.
+Additionally with mastectomy, the surgeon will want to remove and examine some lymph nodes as an indicator of the chance of cancer being in other organs, even if microscopic.
+Removing cancerous lymph nodes does not help patients live longer and comes with a significant risk of lymphedema, a painful and sometimes disabling condition.
 In the past, it was common for surgeons to remove all lymph nodes (called full axillary node dissection) at the time of breast surgery.
 However, clinical trial data has convinced most surgeons to instead perform a sentinel node biopsy.
 This procedure allows doctors to identify, remove, and examine only the lymph node (or nodes) closest to the tumor, where any cancer cells are most likely to spread.
 It is important for people considering this procedure to discuss and agree in advance whether the surgeon will plan to remove more lymph nodes if the sentinel node comes back positive, a procedure that will be performed when the patient is unconscious on the surgery table.

 - Op-ed “On Mastectomies, Pink Ribbon Culture, and Women’s Choices” https://bcaction.org/HuffPo